How do I decide what format for digital music?

 sound quality (probably erring on the high quality side).

 Up to you.
 Music is consumed in so many ways now, eg increasingly on mobile phones

-or even tablets.
+or tablets.
 I've got similar music collections on my Android phone and tablet and

 music player.
-But it's my Sansa Clip music player I much prefer.
-It's very small and
+But it's my tiny Sansa Clip music players I much prefer for mp3 audio

 My main aim is to be future proofed, eg by storing music as mp3 rather than wma or AAC.

 I also far prefer being in charge, simply dragging folders across to a music player rather

 than being in the hands of some program that attempts to synchronise across multiple devices.

 But since getting a phone with huge a storage capacity (128GB internal memory plus a 128GB